inmybrain/BayesianMIR/README.md

 A basic example of using the package
 ------------------------------------

-### Generate the Monte Carlo Markov Chains (model estimation)
+We give a toy example to apply the main function `BMIR_sampler`, which performs random sampling from the joint posterior distribution.

-We give a toy example to apply the main function `BMIR_sampler` to do sampling from the posterior distribution.
+### Generate data

-To do it, we first generate multiple instance regression data.
+We first generate simulated data under the bag-instance structure.

 ``` r
 rm(list = ls())